Residence Don

 • On-Call Coverage:

-• Participate evenly in a rotational on call schedule that provides evening and overnight support to the residence community (approximately four (4) days a month).
+• Participate evenly in a rotational on-call schedule that provides evening and overnight support to the residence community (approximately four (4) shifts a month).

-• Carry an on-call phone and kit and be readily available to respond to calls.
+• Carry an on-call phone and kit and be readily available on campus to respond to situations.

 • Administrative:

-• Complete administrative tasks like incident reports, programming proposals, surveys and more as needed.
+• Complete administrative tasks like incident reports, programming proposals, month end reports, surveys and more.

-• Support the operations of Residence Life & Housing in the lead-up to Don Team training, move-in, orientation, and the opening of residence.
+• Support the operations of Housing & Residence Life in the lead-up to move-in, orientation, and the opening of residence.

-• Act as a liaison between residence students and Residence Life, Housing & Facilities Management.
+• Act as a liaison between residents, Residence Life, Housing & Facilities.

 Qualifications, Skills & Experience:

-Dons will typically be graduate students, young professionals, or recent graduates of an undergraduate program and junior dons will be mature, upper year students (going into their 3rd year of study or higher).
+Dons will typically be graduate students, young professionals or recent graduates of an undergraduate program.
+Junior Dons will be mature, upper-year registered King’s students (going into their third year of study or higher).

 Additional experience and skills needed to thrive in this position include: